Latin American, Latinx, and Caribbean Studies

 Jorge Santos, assistant professor of English and Latin American, Latinx, and Caribbean Studies, teaches a class.

-Faculty in the Latin American, Latinx, and Caribbean Studies program bring expertise from the social sciences, the humanities and the arts, including anthropology and sociology, education, history, music and the arts, political science, religious studies, and Spanish.
-The diverse team of faculty are active in the field, publishing, attending conferences and conducting extensive and original research.
+Faculty in the Latin American, Latinx, and Caribbean Studies program bring expertise from the social sciences, the humanities, sciences and the arts, including biology, economics, education, history, music, political science, religious studies, sociology and anthropology, Spanish and visual arts.